GenesisFR/DS1TroubleshootingGuide/README.md

    ![](https://cdn.discordapp.com/attachments/354176540960882689/538078046176149504/unknown.png)

-3. In GameRanger, hit "Edit -\> Options -\> Games -\> Dungeon Siege -\> Browse" then select "DungeonSiege.exe" from Program Files:
+3. In GameRanger, hit "Edit -\> Options -\> Games -\> Dungeon Siege -\> Browse" then select "DungeonSiege.exe" (the executable must be named "DSLOA.exe" for LOA) from Program Files:

    ![](https://cdn.discordapp.com/attachments/354176540960882689/538081835608178700/unknown.png)

-Note: for LOA, the executable must be named "DSLOA.exe".
+Note: to change the game resolution, see method 1 or 2 of [Use unsupported resolutions](#use-unsupported-resolutions).

 ## Capture the game with OBS